-Divorce is one of the most devastating event in anyone’s lives.
-It affects not only the parties to the divorce, but the children, grandparents, sisters, brothers and the list goes on and on.
-Darin and Lisa both grew up in divorced homes.
-This is what sets them apart from some Jacksonville family law attorneys.
+What sets Darin and Lisa apart from some family law attorneys, is the fact that Darin and Lisa both grew up in divorced homes.
 They can both personally understand what families are emotionally and financially going through when involved in a divorce.
 They also understand what can happen in the aftermath of a divorce.
-Darin and Lisa use not only their personal skills related to family law, but their combined 30 plus years of legal practice to be the best effective team for their clients.
+Darin and Lisa use not only their personal skills related to family law, but their combined 40 years of legal practice to be the best effective team for their clients.

 Florida Asset Division